HenrikJoreteg/human-javascript/ch01-introduction.md

 Anytime you duplicate state, you increase complexity.
 Rather than worrying about just rendering some data correctly, you're now caring about staleness, caching, and conflicts.

-If we step back a bit we start to realize that what we're actually building is a distributed system and as a result we'll face all the same challenges that come with building distributed systems.
+If we step back a bit we start to realize what we're actually building is a distributed system and as a result we'll face all the same challenges that come with building distributed systems.

 I know what you're probably thinking.
 Some framework is going to come along that solves this problem for me.
 You may be right, there are many different approaches to dealing with the problems of duplicated state.
 There are several emerging frameworks, such as Meteor and Derby, that aim to simplify the process of building apps that work this way.